glabular/Anytype.NET/docs/spaces.md

 ## List Spaces

-Retrieves a paginated list of all spaces that are accessible by the authenticated user.
+Gets a paginated list of all spaces that are accessible by the authenticated user.

 ```csharp
 var response = await client.Spaces.ListAsync(offset: 0, limit: 100);